-Whether you’re style guru or just trying to stand out amongst a sea of black leather cap-toe oxfords, loafers have a place in your wardrobe and we’ve curated the 14 best brands for you to delve into.
+Whether you’re a style guru or just trying to stand out amongst a sea of Oxfords, loafers have a place in your wardrobe and we’ve curated the best brands for you to sink your feet into.

-Of course, we also understand that not every man knows how to wear loafers, so we’ve also got the complete guide on how to wear loafers should you need it.
-Time for a crash course.
+Of course, we also understand that not every man is familiar with the slip-on shoe, so we’ve put together a complete guide on how to wear loafers to provide a beginner’s crash course.

 Duke & Dexter